Kong/docs.konghq.com/app/1.3.x/proxy.md

 entity.

-`hosts` accepts multiple values, which must be comma-separated when specifying them via the Admin API:

-`hosts` accepts multiple values, which is straightforward to represent in a JSON payload:
+`hosts` accepts multiple values, which must be comma-separated when specifying them via the Admin API, and is represented in a JSON payload:

 ```bash
 $ curl -i -X POST http://localhost:8001/routes/ \